Floor Loaded vs Palletized: Which is Right for You?

 Loading Floor Loaded Freight

 Floor loading isn’t as simple as piling boxes upon one another.
-Floor-loaded freight is stacked like a wall.
-Shipping companies require their warehouse workers to follow guidelines when they handle floor-loaded freight.
+Instead, cargo is stacked to form a wall.
+Many transportation companies have specific rules they require their warehouse workers to follow when they handle floor-loaded freight.

 1. Lift packages with your legs and not your back.